 - 2.1.1 The vision is the starting point for the Local Plan, in that it sets out how we see Reading in 2041, at the end of the plan period.
 There have been a number of previous visions, notably that from the 2008 Core Strategy, which informed previous development plan documents.
 It is considered that this vision is still largely relevant. - 2.1.2 However, in parallel to the drafting of the adopted Local Plan (2019), Reading UK, the economic development and marketing company for Reading, launched a 2050 vision for the town as a smart and sustainable city by 2050.
 Reading UK have worked closely with two Board member partners, Barton Willmore and the University of Reading, and consulted widely with business as well as citizens and visitors to the town.
 It has also been considered and supported by the Council.
 It is not a statutory document but provides a vision for all in the town to participate in and a context for the Local Plan and its policies.
 It will be the basis for influencing Government, stakeholders, investors and funders to support the Vision. - 2.1.3 The Reading 2050 Vision will help in establishing Reading as an internationally recognised and economically successful city region.
 It envisages a place where low carbon living will be the norm, and the built environment, technology and innovation have combined to create a smart, dynamic and sustainable city, with a high quality of life and equal opportunity for all. - 2.1.4 By 2050 it envisages that Reading will be a smart and sustainable city that - 1.
 Shares success to support and enable thriving communities; - 2.
 Delivers a real sense of place and identity; - 3.
 Thrives on cultural and cross-generational diversity; - 4.
 Is recognised for its heritage and natural assets; - 5.
 Embeds technology to deliver innovation and low carbon living for all; and - 6.
 Welcomes ethical and sustainable businesses who support Reading. - 2.1.5 The project has looked in detail at how this vision may look in parts of the town as an example of how Reading could develop.
 In particular it has focused on: - 1.
 Reading as a Green Tech City using the area around the Station forecourt - 2.
 Reading as a City of Culture and Diversity along the Oxford Road as it crosses the IDR - 3.
 Reading as a City of Rivers and Parks with the example of the Thames between the Caversham and Reading Bridges. - 2.1.6 This Local Plan looks to 2041, but, where a longer term direction of travel is emerging, it is important to consider the overall vision in that context.
-Therefore, the headlines emerging above inform the Local Plan vision. - 2.1.7 In addition, the Council has a Corporate Plan 2022 to 2025.
+Therefore, the headlines emerging above inform the Local Plan vision. - 2.1.7 In addition, the Council has a Council Plan 2025 2028.
 This clearly covers a much shorter time period than both the Local Plan and the Reading 2050 project, but it is nevertheless important to understand current wider priorities.
-The three key themes are as follows:
+The five key themes are as follows:

-- Healthy environment;

-- Thriving communities; and

-- Inclusive economy.

-- 2.1.8 The vision draws on a range of work locally in deciding on the direction Reading is going in, and as such continues the overall approach of previous visions for the Borough, notably in the 2008 Core Strategy.
+- Promote more equal communities in Reading; - Secure Reading's economic and cultural success; - Deliver a sustainable and healthy environment and reduce Reading's carbon footprint; - Safeguard and support the health and wellbeing of Reading's adults and children; and - Ensure Reading Borough Council is fit for the future. - 2.1.8 The vision draws on a range of work locally in deciding on the direction Reading is going in, and as such continues the overall approach of previous visions for the Borough, notably in the 2008 Core Strategy.